 - Country of origin.
 We would like to ensure a representative distribution of participants from different regions;

 - Background/current area of expertise.
-Applications will be selected for a diverse representation of many different disciplines, relating to the theme of the meeting;
+Applications will be selected for a diverse representation of many different disciplines, relating to the meeting topic;

 - Reasons for attending the meeting.
 Participants who will be able to actively contribute to the meeting and who expect to achieve impact from the meeting;

-- Case study applications and governance papers only: Relevance of the case/paper to the meeting theme and research in LMICs;
+- Case study applications only: Relevance of the case to the meeting theme and the LMICs context;

 - Journalists only: Demonstrated journalistic training and experience and concrete proposals for how the meeting findings will be disseminated, including which media outlets and the format of reporting.

-If your case study or governance paper is not selected your name will automatically go forward to be considered in the applications to attend as a participant.
-Applicants are encouraged to submit a case study or governance paper.
+If your case study is not selected your name will automatically go forward to be considered in the applications to attend as a participant.
+Applicants are encouraged to submit a case study.